-- 1. The Restricted Zone is designated with a maximum radius of 140 m around the Observatory (Map 2). - Installation of any new facilities, antennae, scientific instruments or any other structure is prohibited within the Restricted Zone unless authorized by permit after consultation with the operator responsible for the Observatory. - 3.
+- 1. The Restricted Zone is designated with a maximum radius of 140 m around the Observatory (Map 2). - 2.
+Installation of any new facilities, antennae, scientific instruments or any other structure is prohibited within the Restricted Zone unless authorized by permit after consultation with the operator responsible for the Observatory. - 3.
 An inner part of the Restricted Zone is designated with a radius of ~100 m around the Observatory where access should be only for compelling reasons that cannot be served elsewhere within the Area.
 A minor variation to this inner zone boundary is defined to align parallel with and 5 m to the east of the road to Second Crater to allow for access along the road (Map 2). - 4.
-Vehicles and machinery are prohibited within the inner part of the Restricted Zone, except as required for essential scientific or maintenance purposes specified by a permit.
-Access into the inner part of the Restricted Zone shall generally be on foot. - 5.
+Vehicles and machinery are generally prohibited within the inner part of the Restricted Zone, except as required for essential scientific or maintenance purposes specified by a permit.
+Access into the inner part of the Restricted Zone shall thus generally be on foot.
+However, in winter (01 Mar 31 Oct) vehicles may approach the Observatory along the designated foot access route (Map 2) to within 50 m of the huts to facilitate safe access.
+Winter visitors should observe all restrictions on use of headlights and radios as specified in other sections of the Management Plan. - 5.
 Visitors traversing through the outer part of the zone by vehicle (e.g. en route to Second Crater or the northern part of the Area) shall record vehicle movement times in a log book held at the main NZ laboratory. - 6.
-Disturbance of rocks within a 10 m radius of each hut at the Observatory is prohibited, unless specifically authorized by permit. - Pedestrian entry within a 10 m radius of the huts at the Observatory shall be recorded in the log book held at the main NZ laboratory.
+Disturbance of rocks within a 10 m radius of each hut at the Observatory is prohibited, unless specifically authorized by permit. - 7.
+Pedestrian entry within a 10 m radius of the huts at the Observatory shall be recorded in the log book held at the main NZ laboratory.